 There are three keys to a successful close.

-- The second are buying signals.
-Be watching for both verbal and visual buying-signals.
+- The second is buying signals.
+Be watching for both verbal and visual buying signals.
 The prospect may give you a signal they are ready to purchase right then and there…if that’s the case, go in for the close.
 Don’t keep going down your script or waste time with other discussions.
 If you don’t strike when the iron is hot, your prospect may start having second thoughts.
 Part of closing is knowing when the time is right and when to ask the right questions, which leads to the third key.